DChristianson/vcs-lisp/README.md

 - where a [computer language](https://en.wikipedia.org/wiki/Lisp_(programming_language)) from 1960
 - has been hastily crammed onto a VCS ROM cartridge in 1977
-- so you can learn to write programs of the type you find in the first chapter of a [textbook](https://en.wikipedia.org/wiki/Structure_and_Interpretation_of_Computer_Programs) first published in 1984.
+- so you can learn to program from a [textbook](https://en.wikipedia.org/wiki/Structure_and_Interpretation_of_Computer_Programs) first published in 1984

 <img src="https://github.com/DChristianson/vcs-lisp/blob/main/assets/lisp_NTSC_2.png" height=180></img><img src="https://github.com/DChristianson/vcs-lisp/blob/main/assets/lisp_NTSC_20230714.png" height=180></img><img src="https://github.com/DChristianson/vcs-lisp/blob/main/assets/lisp_NTSC_5.png" height=180></img>

-It is *not* a competitor to [Basic Programming](https://en.wikipedia.org/wiki/BASIC_Programming) but I am definitely trying to think in terms of the feature set and capture the spirit of a "programming game"...
+It is *not* a competitor to [Basic Programming](https://en.wikipedia.org/wiki/BASIC_Programming), it is an attempt to capture the spirit and potential of a "retro programming game"...

 <img src="https://github.com/DChristianson/vcs-lisp/blob/main/assets/lisp-programming1.png" width=180></img>